elad500/C-Project/README.md

 Tomer yulzary was my partner for this project.
-For addition information click the pdf.
+For more information click the pdf.